nielsenjared/nielsenjared.github.io/content/blog/data-structure-queue-javascript/index.md

 ## Queue Data Structure in JavaScript

-Unless you’ve got a lot of interviews on your calendar, it’s not every day that you’ll consciously implement a stack.
-But as a JavaScript developer, an understanding of stacks will help you understand how JavaScript itself works.
+Unless you’ve got a lot of interviews on your calendar, it’s not every day that you’ll consciously implement a queue.
+But as a JavaScript developer, an understanding of queues will help you understand how JavaScript itself works.

-We can simply implement a stack using an Array and its built-in methods:
+We can simply implement a queue using an Array and its built-in methods:

 ```js
 const queue = [];